De Panamá a New York (album)

-De Panamá a New York (From Panama to New York) It is the first studio album overall for Rubén Blades and the eleventh for Pete Rodríguez and His Orchestra.
-Released in 1970 on the Alegre Records label.
-Containing outstanding songs such as Descarga Caliente, El Bravo and Juan Gonzáles.
-Songs that, despite not having the expected success, were the basis for songs like Pedro Navaja, Plástico and Siembra, among others.
+De Panamá a New York (From Panama to New York) is the debut studio album by Panamian singer-songwriter Rubén Blades and the eleventh for Pete Rodríguez and His Orchestra.
+Released in 1970 through Alegre Records, it contains notable songs such as Descarga Caliente, El Bravo and Juan Gonzáles, which, despite not having the expected success, were the basis for songs like Pedro Navaja, Plástico and Siembra, among others.

 This album was recorded during the trip that Blades and his family made in New York.
 This album also meant the inspiration of the Panamanian to compose the song El Cazanguero included in the album The Good, the Bad, the Ugly.

 Background

 Blades after arriving in New York for the second time. caught the attention of Alegre Records producer Pancho Cristal who had already produced hits like "I Like It Like That" and Jala Jala y Boogaloo.
 Who was in charge of instrumentalizing Blades and Pete Rodríguez.
 The album marks the first Blades mainly composed songs for his albums.